-When the bite relationship is aligned and functioning properly, the lower jaw is able to freely hinge at the joints and close together with the lower teeth contacting the upper teeth very evenly all the way around the arch, without the facial muscles overworking or compensating.
+When the bite relationship aligns and functions properly, the lower jaw can freely hinge at the joints and close together with the lower teeth.
+The lower jaw contacts the upper teeth evenly around the arch without the facial muscles overworking or compensating.
 This creates a “stable bite” in harmony with the joints and muscles.

 When there is a misalignment in the bite relationship to the fully seated joints, then problems can develop.

 Understanding the signs and symptoms of TMD can help you find the appropriate treatment.
 There is always a dental component to TMJ pain.
 Alleviating painful symptoms can significantly improve your daily life.
 If you experience these symptoms, contact Proud Smiles for a comprehensive TMJ Treatment analysis.
 Signs and symptoms of a TMJ disorder include: